sharsulkar/H1B_LCA_outcome_prediction/reports/notes/journal.md

 ## Journal to store day-to-day notes, important observations, thoughts and misc.
 ### 1/15/21 -
 #### approx time spent - 5h
+Moved the preprocessing transformer classes to seperate files that can be reused and imported.
+The code to generate the observations_df and columns can be part of the make_dataset.py file as it is in a way essential to processing the data.
+Based on the how the training and test dataset should be built, that code will also be part of this file.

 Today I want to finish below tasks -
 1. refactoring all preprocessing code, make preprocess transform classes reusable